 October 27, 2018 — Pittsburgh, PA: A 46-year-old male enters the Tree of Life synagogue during morning Shabbat services, shouts “all Jews must die!”, and opens fire on the worshipers with a Colt AR-15 and three Glock pistols (all of which he purchased legally).
 Prior to his attack, he had posted a message on social media (using a profile with which he had already posted many anti-semetic messages) accusing Jewish organizations of “bringing in invaders” through their support of immigration reform.
 He concluded, “I can’t sit by and watch my people get slaughtered.
 Screw your optics, I’m going in.”

-November 2, 2018 — Tallahassee, FL: A 40-year-old male pays for a class at the studio Hot Yoga Tallahassee, and after waiting for the class to start, suddenly stands up, puts on earmuffs, draws a 9mm Glock handgun, and opens fire indiscriminately on the class.
+November 2, 2018 — Tallahassee, FL: A 40-year-old male pays for a yoga class at the studio Hot Yoga Tallahassee, and after waiting for the class to start, suddenly stands up, puts on earmuffs, draws a 9mm Glock handgun, and opens fire indiscriminately on the class.
 The people there are mostly women, and the gunman seems to target them, but he shoots at men too.
 Suddenly, a man named Josh Quick jumps up, and attempts to fight the gunman with a vacuum cleaner, creating an opening for many to escape.
 The gunman eventually fights him off, and then, takes his own life.
 When identified, he is revealed to have been a former teacher, who had lost several substitute jobs due to his inappropriate behavior around female students, and over the last few years he had spent most of his time complaining about women online.
 He was vocal in the “incel” community, had expressed support for the 2014 Santa Barbara shooter, and once predicted that women who “abused their power” would be the cause of “the next Columbine.”
 He did not have any connection with the yoga studio at all, he just knew the fitness class there was likely to have young women in attendance; his first choice of target had actually been a cheerleading camp.

-November 7, 2018 — Thousand Oaks, CA: A 28-year-old man enters the Borderline Bar and Grill, an establishment he had drank at before but otherwise does not appear to have had any special significance to him, and after first throwing smoke bombs onto the small dance-floor, he opens fire on the bar patrons with a .45 Glock handgun.
+November 7, 2018 — Thousand Oaks, CA: A 28-year-old man enters the Borderline Bar and Grill, an establishment he had drank at before but which otherwise does not appear to have had any special significance to him, and after first throwing smoke bombs onto the small dance-floor, he opens fire on the bar patrons with a .45 Glock handgun.
 He had purchased the gun legally, along with the seven 30-round magazines he is carrying for it (only two of which he actually uses).

 After the initial assault, and while waiting for law enforcement to arrive, he takes a moment to post an update to his Instagram: